opnfv/vswitchperf/docs/testing/user/userguide/testusage.rst

 * vSwitch tests with DPDK or without DPDK support to verify impact of VF usage on vSwitch performance
-* tests without vSwitch, where traffic is forwared directly between VF interfaces by packet forwarder (e.g. testpmd application)
+* tests without vSwitch, where traffic is forwarded directly between VF interfaces by packet forwarder (e.g. testpmd application)
 * tests without vSwitch, where VM accesses VF interfaces directly by PCI-passthrough_ to measure raw VM throughput performance.